mozilla/mozdef-event-framework/docs/source/overview.rst

 Flow
 ----

-There are There cloudformation templates to choose from in the templates directory:
+There are three cloudformation templates to choose from in the templates directory:

 * Github repo used as source: templates/codepipeline-cf-template-github-source.yml
 * CodeCommit repo used as the config source: templates/codepipeline-cf-template-codecommit-source.yml